 Data product delivery

-The product specification may define the delivery medium (such as DVD or a web service) for each identified scope in the specification.
-This is an optional section, but it includes the structure of delivered data products, and is therefore of importance where data is delivered to systems that include a level of data import automation to allow implementers to program the system to a standardized delivery structure.
+The Product Specification may define the delivery medium (such as DVD or a web service) for each identified scope in the specification.
+This is an optional section, but it includes the structure of delivered data products, and is therefore of importance where data is delivered to systems that include a level of data import automation so as to allow implementers to program the system to a standardized delivery structure.
 It can also be useful to specify when data products can be delivered in different formats, such as SENC delivery.
 Data being delivered to ECDIS and similar systems generally expect exchange sets.
-S-100 includes a description of an S-100 exchange set for the interchange of geospatial data and its relevant metadata, and details can be found in Part 4a, Appendix D.
+S-100 includes a description of an S-100 exchange set for the interchange of geospatial data and its relevant metadata, and details can be found in S-100 Part 4a, Appendix D.